sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ### System Performance

-AgriSense has been successfully implemented as a full-stack Progressive Web Application with the following achievements:
+KrushiRakshak has been successfully implemented as a full-stack Progressive Web Application with the following achievements:

 #### **Technical Achievements**